jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {{% note %}}
 I am a child of the mid-70s.
 That means, I grew up knowing about (and using) all of these things.
 It just seemed that for me, and many of my generation, that we took to technology so easily.

+There wasn’t a lot I could focus on, but reading - man that was something I could do for hours, and days, on end.
+I read everything I could get my hands on.
 {{% /note %}}

 ---